Appalachian Wilderness Medicine Student Elective

 Who

-The WMS Elective is designed for third and fourth year medical students, residents, 2nd year PA students, 2nd year NP students and senior nursing students who are enrolled in a program at an accredited or internationally recognized allopathic/osteopathic medical school, PA school or nursing school, or residency program in the US and abroad.
+The WMS Elective is designed for third and fourth year medical students, 2nd year PA students, 2nd year NP students and senior nursing students who are enrolled in a program at an accredited or internationally recognized allopathic/osteopathic medical school, PA school or nursing school in the US and abroad.
+Preference is given to students in their final year of training.
+Students must be proficient in English in order to qualify for consideration.

 • Small group discussions of wilderness scenarios